-- 6.2 The final DSG deficit at the end of 2022/23 was £15.383m.
-This represents a significant reduction from £21.295m at the end of the previous year.
-Table 2 shows the agreed cash intervention from the DfE Safety Valve team.
-The success of the management plan so far is driven by clear vision for the support needed to effectively manage current and emerging needs through robust strategic planning and budget monitoring. - 6.3 Line number 11 in table 2 shows that the overall deficit is expected to extinguish by 2026/27.
-The cash intervention (line 8 in table 2) payments expected from the DfE depend on the LA meeting the in-year target shown in line 5.
-The service has done well to accomplish most of the strategies and financial targets set by the DfE in line 5 as shown in table 2. - 6.4 This includes, delivering key strategic work streams agreed with the Department for Education (DfE), demand management initiatives, regular review of cost of provision and supply management using the High Needs Provision Capital Allocations to create new educational provisions in line of the DSG Deficit Management Plan.
-This includes the expansion in Enhanced Learning Provisions in the borough.
+- 6.4 The success of the management plan so far is driven by clear vision for the support needed to effectively manage current and emerging needs through robust strategic planning and budget monitoring. - 6.5 Line 7 in Table 1 shows that the overall deficit is expected to be extinguished by 2026/27.
+The cash intervention (line 5 in Table 1) payments expected from the DfE depend on the LA meeting the in-year target in line 3.
+The service has accomplished most of the strategies and financial targets set by the DfE in line 3. - 6.6 Section five of this paper highlights all the key strategic work streams agreed with the Department for Education (DfE), demand management initiatives, regular review of cost of provision and supply management using the High Needs Provision Capital Allocations to create new educational provisions in line of the DSG Deficit Management Plan.
+This includes the expansion of Enhanced Learning Provisions in the borough. - 6.7 Key Areas reporting overspend - Out of Borough and Independent schools budget makes up the significant area of spend due to increases in top-up funding Forecast overspend due to an increase in complex cases above that expected, requiring out-of-borough placement to meet needs.
+The service is in discussions with local providers to set up Enhanced Learning Provision during the Autumn Term.